Alec13355/EITL/src/content/blog/engineer-in-the-loop-video-search/index.md

   <iframe width="100%" height="400" src="https://www.youtube.com/embed/76QZW6_7YLQ?si=OznDZYBW46i_BMco" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen class="rounded-lg shadow-lg"></iframe>
 </div>

-# 🛠️ Turning Your Video Pile Into Something Actually Searchable

 Most teams are sitting on a mess of video content—training recordings, demos, walk-throughs, "quick" guides—that basically become a landfill the moment they're uploaded.
 If you've ever tried to find one repair step in a 20-minute video, you already know the pain.
 Scrubbing back and forth like it's 2008 isn't a strategy.

 Here's the project where we finally stopped pretending video libraries are usable and built something that lets you ask questions directly against the video content—no data science cosplay, no custom LLM tinkering, and no magical thinking.
 Just practical AI services doing a job.